-A Woman, 92, Shoots Dead Son To Avoid Being Sent To A Care Home In Arizona
+A Woman, 92, Allegedly Shoots Son Dead To Avoid Being Sent To A Care Home In Arizona

 “From my understanding, she had thought about it for a few days because there was a dispute regarding her son wanting to put her in an assisted living home.”

-Blessing is charged with one count of murder in the first degree, one count of aggravated assault with a deadly weapon and one count of kidnapping.
+Blessing is charged with one count of murder in the first degree, one count of aggravated assault with a deadly weapon, and one count of kidnapping.

-When describing the tragic murder, a police officer at the scene said.
+When describing the tragic murder, a police officer at the scene said the following.

 “It is always concerning when domestic issues escalate to violence or tragic outcomes,” says Sheriff Penzone.
 “They are often isolated and neither predictable nor preventable.”